 Ask yourself…what is your reason for snowshoeing?
 Consider the aforementioned options.
 Then ask yourself, what are your needs that are being met through snowshoeing?
 Once you have a handle on these two variables, snowshoeing will make more sense to you.
 And should you realize someone else may have other reasons why they snowshoe and other needs to be met, you will have a better understanding of other snowshoers you meet on the trail.

 Freud says, “Symbolism is perhaps the most remarkable part of our theory of dreams.”
 When I dream of a peaceful space filled with snow, is it symbolic of my craving for snowshoeing?
-Or, is it some type of subconscious conflict relative to my need for winter?
+Or, is it some subconscious conflict relative to my need for winter?
 Or, could it not have any relevance at all?
 Either way, I believe I enjoy snowshoeing just because I fulfill some needs that I have and for some specific reason that I prefer.

 Why do you snowshoe?
 Let us know in the comments below!